mrdavidlaing/reverse_proxy_as_CMS/README.md

 1. Blog / news content - where new content is published frequently, and is thus  published using a standardised template to speed up delivery.
 1. Downloadable files - the sharing of offline content via web rather than email attachment.
 1. Forms and feedback - online forms and signup processes to gather information in a central place
+1. Online shop - catalog, checkout and payment processes
-1. Forums and community - places for your the community reading your content to interact
+1. Forums, wiki's and community - places for the community reading your content to interact with each other
 1. Push updates - Email newsletters, email discussion groups, realtime short messages.
 1. Video publishing
 1. WebApps - specialised single page applications & widgets